Olive ridley turtle

 Olive ridleys occur through the Antilles, around the north coast of South America, in West Africa, the Indian Ocean, Australia and southeast Asia.
 There are also many important nesting and feeding grounds on the east Pacific coast from as far north as Canada to as far south as southern Peru.

 Nesting occurs at low frequency throughout much of its range, with the highest concentrations of the olive ridley found on the coast of Orissa state, India.
 The principal beaches are Garhimatha, Ruchikulya and Devi River mouths.
-On the Pacific coast of Costa Rica, the main nesting beach is Nancite, and La Escobilla on the coast of Oaxaca, Mexico.
+On the Pacific coast of Costa Rica, the main nesting beaches are Nancite and Ostional, and La Escobilla on the coast of Oaxaca, Mexico.
 Populations in northern Australia and south-east Asia are known to be different genetic stock to the Orissa turtles.
 Populations of olive ridleys are reported to have declined in Pakistan, Myanmar, Malaysia and Thailand, and possibly on the east coast of India, south of Orissa and in the Andaman and Nicobar islands.

 A recent estimate of 800,000+ female olive ridleys has been made.